 The ‘hostname’ is the only one we want.

 By default, you’ll get a hostname like something.b-cdn.net.
 But you can connect your own subdomain like cdn.your-site.com by adding CNAME to DNS settings.

 Configure CDN in WordPress

-If you’re using a cache plugin, then goto it’s CDN settings and enter the above hostname.
+If you’re using a cache plugin like WP Rocket, then goto its CDN settings and enter the above hostname.